|

 of rhythms and squeakers come from Terry Day with all too little of his alto sax playing and the crackling and rippling guitar

 playing is from peter Cusack.
+Together they demonstrate

 different ways of making music which turns corners with amazing rapidity and humour.
+Ultimately this is music

 which leaves you free to make of it what you want each time you hear it.
 Try it: it may well alter you listening habits. –